Lucretius/vault_raft_snapshot_agent/README.md

 ## Authentication

-You must do some quick initial setup prior to being able to use the Snapshot Agent.
+Unless another process like a Vault Agent is providing the Snapshot Agent with a token (specified via the `token_path` configuration), you must do some quick initial setup prior to being able to use the Snapshot Agent.
 This involves the following:

 `vault login` with an admin user.
 Create the following policy `vault policy write snapshot ./my_policies/snapshot_policy.hcl`